16th EUMETSAT User Forum in Africa

 The Poster Exhibition

-Posters are invited to present how EUMETSAT’s or other satellite‐data are used in Africa, more specifically (but not exclusively) in the themes of the three sessions highlighted above.
-The poster presentations will take place throughout the week of the 15th EUMETSAT User Forum in Africa.
+Posters are invited to present how EUMETSAT’s or other satellite‐data are used in Africa, more specifically (but not exclusively) in the themes of the five sessions highlighted above.
+The poster presentations will take place throughout the week of the 16th EUMETSAT User Forum in Africa.
 The various coffee breaks and lunches will allow the attendees to visit the poster exhibition and give the authors the opportunity to explain their contribution.

 Selection procedure and Calendar